WASHINGTON, D.C.

 ICYMI: USPAACC National President and CEO Susan Au Allen’s Op-ed on the importance of minority business certification featured in the Washington Business Journal

-Viewpoint: Feds must step up contracting with more diverse businesses By Susan Au Allen, March 24, 2023
+Viewpoint: Feds must step up contracting with more underserved businesses By Susan Au Allen, March 24, 2023

 Furthermore, minority-owned businesses are twice as likely to export as non-minority companies, three times as likely to have international operations, six times as likely to transact business in a foreign language, and are export leaders in 14 key industrial sectors, as reported by the MBDA.

-Without question, there is a huge disconnect between fact and practice, in ensuring a continuum of support for Minority-Owned Businesses (MBE) and Small Disadvantaged Businesses.
+Without question, there is a huge disconnect between fact and practice, in ensuring a continuum of support for MBEs and Small Disadvantaged Businesses.
 That disconnect should be corrected, ASAP, if we are to extend opportunity, equality, and prosperity for all.

-Recognizing the vital role of minority-owned businesses is particularly important in the District, where minority ownership of businesses translates to 25,666 owned by African Americans, 5,313 owned by Hispanic/Latinos, 4,746 owned by Asians, 40 owned by Native Hawaiian and other Pacific Islanders, and 171 owned by American Indians and Alaska natives.
+Recognizing the vital role of small and underdeveloped businesses is particularly important in the District, where ownership of businesses translates to 25,666 owned by African Americans, 5,313 owned by Hispanic/Latinos, 4,746 owned by Asians, 40 owned by Native Hawaiian and other Pacific Islanders, and 171 owned by American Indians and Alaska Natives.
 Ensuring these businesses have access to more opportunities is of paramount importance.

-With a new Congress, USPAACC believes now is not the time to retreat from supporting and strengthening minority-owned and small disadvantaged businesses.
-Now is the time for continued bipartisan leadership from the federal government’s legislative and executive branches.
-America should double down on proven policies and programs that help MBEs and SDBs, and traditionally underserved or unserved communities.
+With a new Congress, USPAACC believes now is not the time to retreat from supporting and strengthening small disadvantaged businesses.
+Now is the time for continued bipartisan leadership from the federal government's legislative and executive branches.
+America should double down on proven policies and programs that help MBEs and SDBs, and traditionally underserved communities.

-USPAACC’s Asian American/Minority-Owned Business Certification has successfully certified 2,000 Asian American-owned businesses, connecting them with Fortune 1000 corporations, government entities, and large nonprofits.
+USPAACC's Asian American Small Business Certification has successfully certified 2,000 Asian American-owned businesses, connecting them with Fortune 1000 corporations, government entities, and large nonprofits.

 Susan Au Allen is national president and CEO of the U.S. Pan Asian American Chamber of Commerce Education Foundation in D.C.